 All contractors now earn CCB continuing education credit for taking the lead-safe classes.

-- Any government-approved eight-hour certification course counts for your three CCB laws, regulations and business practices credits plus your five hours of other approved courses.
+- Any government-approved eight-hour certification course or four-hour refresher course can count for your three CCB laws, regulations and business practices credits or for credit hours of other approved courses.

 How do contractors get credit?